ssciwr/mease-hpc-setup/README.md

 ```

 ### Interactive use
-To see how many idle nodes with GPUs attachaed are currently available:
+To see how many idle nodes with GPUs attached are currently available:
 ```
 sinfo_t_idle | grep "gpu-single"
 ```